-In the thematic parts of the framework programmes, Chalmers is most active in the subprogrammes for Transport (25 projects), Information and Communication Technologies (15), Nanosciences, Nanotechnologies, Materials and New Production Technologies (10) and Euratom (6).
+In the thematic parts of the framework programmes, Chalmers is most active in the subprogrammes for Transport (28 projects), Information and Communication Technologies (13), Energy (9) and Euratom (7).

 Eighth Framework programme (Horizon 2020)

 With a total allocation to Chalmers of EUR 71 million, Chalmers researchers are part of 42 projects in H2020 in 2017.
 In total Chalmers researchers are involved in 131 projects, 42 of which were granted in 2017.

 Seventh Framework Programme